EpiDoc/Source/guidelines/README.txt

             this manual step.
 A transformation configuration has been added to the Oxygen project file (EpiDoc Schema to egXML Schema).

+            (*) An extra step is currently required in order to allow the attributes
+            @corresp, @rend, @xml:lang and @xml:space to validate on the egXML element.
+After re-generating the guidelines schema, a few new attributes should be added at the start of the first <choice> element inside the definition for "egXML".
+These lines can be found in a file named to-add-to-gl-schema.xml (in the /guidelines/schema directory).

     Generate HTML Guidelines from XML files

         1. Make sure you have a full checkout of the SVN repository.